Continue below to journey through practical steps to generating quality leads, or if you'd like you can download the guide to keep at your fingertips.

 Content has evolved to include everything from articles, blog posts, and ebooks to video, podcasts, presentations, webinars, infographics, social posts, gaming – and more.
 Different buyers digest information differently.
 Some may prefer to read an article, while others want to watch a video.
 So you need to offer a healthy mix of formats to connect with all of them.

 In addition, you need to consider what types of content tell your story most effectively.
 Some subject matter might be highly visual and translate well to video.
-Other topics need more explication and do best in writing.
+Other topics need more explanation and do best in writing.
 Often, your subject matter will do well in multiple formats.

 Where do they want to see it?